Emediong-Samuel/Editing-Tips/README.md

 ```
 http://localhost/myphpapp/index.php
 ```
-(Replace "localhost" with your server's IP address if you're using a remote server)
+(You can use "localhost" or replace it with your server's IP address)

 ## Using XAMPP?
 If you are using XAMPP, follow the directives below.